keeto/expectacle/README.md

 #### `expect.shape.Arguments()`

-Checks the expected value is of type `"arguments"`.
+Checks the actual value is of type `"arguments"`.

 #### `expect.shape.Array(shape)`

-When provided with a `shape`, checks whether the expected value is an array, each element of which has the provided `shape`.
+When provided with a `shape`, checks whether the actual value is an array, each element of which has the provided `shape`.

-If no `shape` is provided, it only checks that the expected value is an array.
+If no `shape` is provided, it only checks that the actual value is an array.

 #### `expect.shape.Boolean()`

-Checks the expected value is of type `"boolean"`.
+Checks the actual value is of type `"boolean"`.

 #### `expect.shape.Date()`

-Checks the expected value is of type `"date"`.
+Checks the actual value is of type `"date"`.

 #### `expect.shape.Function()`

-Checks the expected value is of type `"function"`.
+Checks the actual value is of type `"function"`.

 #### `expect.shape.Literal(value)`

-Checks that the expected value is equal (`===`) to the given `value`.
+Checks that the actual value is equal (`===`) to the given `value`.

 #### `expect.shape.LiteralArray(shapesArray)`

-Checks that each item in the expected array value corresponds to the shape in the same index in the provided `shapesArray`.
+Checks that each item in the actual array value corresponds to the shape in the same index in the provided `shapesArray`.

 #### `expect.shape.Null()`

-Checks the expected value is of type `"null"`.
+Checks the actual value is of type `"null"`.

 #### `expect.shape.Number()`

-Checks the expected value is of type `"number"`.
+Checks the actual value is of type `"number"`.

 #### `expect.shape.Object(shapeDescriptor)`

-If an object `shapeDescriptor` is provided, checks if the expected object value's properties are of the shape of the corresponding `shapeDescriptor`.
+If an object `shapeDescriptor` is provided, checks if the actual object value's properties are of the shape of the corresponding `shapeDescriptor`.

-If no `shapeDescriptor` is provided, it simply checks if the expected value is an object.
+If no `shapeDescriptor` is provided, it simply checks if the actual value is an object.

 #### `expect.shape.RegExp()`

-Checks the expected value is of type `"regexp"`.
+Checks the actual value is of type `"regexp"`.

 #### `expect.shape.String()`

-Checks the expected value is of type `"string"`.
+Checks the actual value is of type `"string"`.

 #### `expect.shape.Undefined()`

-Checks the expected value is of type `"undefined"`.
+Checks the actual value is of type `"undefined"`.

 ### Custom Matchers